Umme-Tamanna/Manual-Test-Project-1/README.md

 - 🐞 Bug Report

 > which covers
--login
+- login
--transactions and
+- transactions and
--security features
+- security features

 > for a fintech app, as part of my portfolio to demonstrate manual QA skills.